MarcoBellini/WinAudio-Player/README.md

 **Note: The project is currently in an alpha phase and under active development.**

+## ⭐ Leave a Star

+If you find WinAudio useful or interesting, please consider leaving a star!
+Your support lets me know that the project is appreciated, and it encourages further development.

 ## Features

 - **Lightweight**: WinAudio is designed to be a lightweight audio program, ensuring a smooth and efficient user experience.